Human endogenous retrovirus-W: Biological function

 They were then able to show that syncytin affected both the fusion of the trophoblast to the uterus and the differentiation of the trophoblast.
 To do this they stained cells with anti-desmoplakin antibodies to reveal cell boundaries.
 As the cells differentiate into syncytiotrophoblasts the ability to see desmoplakin decreases, meaning that cells are fusing together.

 Furthermore, as the cytotrophoblast differentiates the expression of HERV-W env mRNA and glycoprotein both increase collinearly, suggesting HERV-W env expression is correlated with the fusion and differentiation of cells.
 This data suggests the factor that regulates trophoblast differentiation also regulates HERV-W env mRNA and protein expression, and that a retroviral infection long ago may have been a pivotal event in mammalian evolution.

 Furthermore, HERV-W env glycoprotein has been shown to contain an immunosuppressive region.
 This immunosuppressive nature of syncytin-1 and syncytin-2 (HERV-FRD) may be key in creating an immunologic barrier between the mother and the fetus.
 Since the fetus only share half of the mother's DNA, it is critical that the mother's immune system does not attack the fetus.

 Analyzing 40 full-term placental tissues with immunohistochemical staining and RT in-situ PCR shows strong expression of syncytin-1 in syncytiotrophoblasts compared to cytotrophoblasts.
 This suggests a symbiotic relationship between HERV expression and the host.

 In contrast to this data, placental micro-vesicles, which also have high expression of syncytin-1, have been shown through peripheral blood mononuclear cell assays to activate the immune system through the production of cytokines and chemokines.
 This suggests placental micro-vesicles can modulate the mother's immune system.
-Today, it is still difficult to tell the exact mechanism that ERVWE-1 uses to suppress or activate the mother's immune system.
+One proposed route for this lies in exosomes, small membrane-bound vesicles that placental cells shed into the bloodstream.
+Syncytin-1 sits on the surface of these exosomes, and in laboratory tests a fragment of the protein corresponding to its immunosuppressive region reduced the output of the inflammatory signals TNF-alpha, interferon-gamma, and the chemokine CXCL10 from immune-challenged blood cells, offering a way for the protein to dampen the mother's immune response from beyond the placenta itself.